 On some mechanical keyboards, users hear spring noise when they press down on the key multiple times.
 Some switches also make a scrappy noise when pressed.
 All these negatively affect the typing feel on a keyboard.

 High-quality parts and materials are used in the Varmilo EC switch to effectively tackle this problem.

-- Consistency: To provide an excellent typing feel for users, the switches have to provide a consistent feel throughout its life.
+To provide an excellent typing feel for users, the switches have to provide a consistent feel throughout its life.
 A new keyboard will perform well when newly purchased, but will it provide the same level of feedback till the end?

 It is not good to have a keyboard that will only feel great for the first few years of its life.
-Not only must the keys give accurate feedback, but it must also be consistent when pressed from different angles.
+Not only must the keys give accurate feedback, but they must also be consistent when pressed from different angles.
 This last feature can easily be overlooked.

 As many of us grind away on our keyboards playing games or typing those long emails, we won’t hit each key properly.
 On traditional mechanical keyboards, the feedback given won’t be consistent.